Sex trafficking in Japan

 The scale of sex trafficking in Japan is difficult to know because of the underground nature of sex trafficking crimes, the fact that only a small minority of cases are reported to the authorities, and other factors.
-The Japanese government has been criticized for its lacking anti-sex trafficking efforts and laws.
+The Japanese government has been criticized for its lack of anti-sex trafficking efforts and laws.
 Some Japanese officials have been accused of being apathetic about the issue.
+Many sex traffickers of children reportedly operate with impunity in Japan.
+There is inadequate screening for trafficking indicators following the identification of children in the Japanese commercial sex industry by law enforcement.
+In 2014, the US Department of State reported that "Japan is the international hub for the production and trafficking of child pornography".

+History

+Sex trafficking in Japan has occurred from ancient times to the present and has been linked to slavery in Japan.
+Following the Portuguese contact, Japanese slave girls were transferred to Europe for sexual exploitation.
+During the Asia–Pacific War, comfort women from Japan and other nations were sex trafficked throughout the Japanese mainland and Japanese-occupied territories.

 Types

+Debts

+Victims have been sex trafficked or coerced into prostitution because of debts and unlawful loans.
+People unable to pay bills at host and hostess clubs have been forced to repay debts by offering sex services in Japan or are sent overseas.

 Exploitation of children

 Girls, including runaways, are lured, coerced, or forced into prostitution in Japan.
 The creation and sale of child pornography in Japan is a pervasive problem.

 Some Japanese students engage in or get drawn into enjo kōsai ("compensated dating") in Tokyo and other cities.
 Some JK businesses are thought to serve as a gateway to sexual exploitation in Japan.
 Some JK businesses offers "hidden options," and attract high school girls looking to earn extra money.
 Evidence suggests these dating activities are preparatory stages for potential forms of child prostitution and child abuse.
 Critics have charged that police do not do enough to protect the women who get drawn into this.
-According to the 2018 Trafficking in Persons Report, there were 137 JK business operations identified and non closed; 69 individuals arrested for being engaged in criminal activities surrounding the JK business.
+According to the 2018 Trafficking in Persons Report, there were 137 JK business operations identified and not closed; 69 individuals arrested for being engaged in criminal activities surrounding the JK business.

-Akihabara has been referred to as a hub for child sex trafficking.
+Child Sexual Abuse Material (CSAM)

+In April 2025, the National Police Agency in Japan confirmed the arrest of 111 perpetrators nationwide in a joint project conducted in February and March 2025 with five other countries.
+In total, 544 individuals across the participating countries have been arrested or uncovered for distributing child sexual abuse material (CSAM) online.

+Perpetrators of Child Sexual Abuse Material (CSAM) often have easy access to children, evident by the number of school teachers that are arrested for violating the child pornography law.
+Perpetrators may obtain these images by capturing actual exploitation of a child on camera, or through voyeurism (secret filming of children), and often share these images with other perpetrators through social media or other sharing platforms, including the dark web.